balanced/balanced.github.com/_posts/2014-01-06-the-ledger.md

         target.ledger = inject or debit
 {% endhighlight %}

-By using mixins we can register a sink for a transaction type and the movement of funds between Funding Instruments is all taken care of when the Transaction transitions into the appropriate state for the Funding Instrument associated with it.
+By using mixins we can register a sink for a transaction type and the movement of funds between Funding Instruments.
+The transfer of funds is taken care of when the Transaction transitions into the appropriate state for the Funding Instrument associated with it.
+We will explain this in greater detail in our next blog post.

 The Ledger provides Balanced with enough information to accurately audit the flow of funds in our system, it's important to note that the Ledger is stateless, all operations on it are atomic, immutable and it is append only.
 Every Transaction in balanced has a corresponding Ledger entry that is associated with a Funding Instrument and that Ledger entry will then have child entries linked to it which represent the flow of funds through the system.